 Management Team and describes the SMS and all of the gas safety plans, programs, policies, standards, and procedures that are designed to achieve those expectations.
-In the hierarchy of SoCalGas documents that communicate its safety program, the Gas Safety Plan and the newly developed SMS Plan1 are at the top.
+In the hierarchy of SoCalGas documents that communicate its safety program, the Gas Safety Plan and the SMS Plan are the foundational documents.